SophieTiger/chalk-talk/README.md

 # Testing & Validation
 For all testing and validation, please refer to the [TESTING.md](/TESTING.md) file.

+# Bugs
+## Solved Bugs
+-   **Bug:** When fetching the personal records for the owner and logged in user,  a text from a ternary from the PersonalRecordPage displayed before the loading spinner.
+    -   **Fix:** Making the PersonalRecordList component handle all states (loading, empty, and populated) without interference from PersonalRecordPage.
+This approach is more consistent and avoids the premature display of the "no records" message.
+-   **Bug:** No results on profile page briefly flashing before personal records list is shown.
+    -   **Fix:** Add new state variable: initialDataLoaded, setInitialDataLoaded, to track whether the initial data has been loaded.
+Then update the useEffect hook to set this state when the initial data is loaded and modify the return statement to use this new state.

+## Remaining Bugs
+-   **Bug:** Personal records (exercise title) is sticking to the left side on smaller screens and is not centered.
+    -   I would say this is due to me using the same react component on different pages.
+Until now I haven't had the time to fix it.

 # Deployment
 Deploying the Chalk Talk frontend involves using Heroku, a popular cloud platform that enables easy application deployment.
 Below are the steps for deploying the React frontend of the Chalk Talk application without using the Heroku CLI.